 Most of the students have a general idea about the structure of a comparative essay.
 For example, a clear introduction outlining the paper's intention, then the body discussing the similarities and differences, and a conclusion to show your position on the topic.
 There are two types of approach.

 One is the Block Approach, where individual paragraphs are devoted to discuss particular topics.
 The last body paragraph pulls a comparative discussion to justify the central idea.
 It is straightforward.
 Students might face difficulty keeping a linkage among the sections.
-They can take to ensure the cohesiveness of the essay.
+They can take assignment writing service to ensure the cohesiveness of the essay.

 The second is the Woven approach.
 It is more sophisticated.
 Instead of working individually, it focuses on the aspect of ideas.
 It leaves you free to take materials from both sides.
 Begin with a particular idea, then start the following sentence with a linking phrase, leading to a statement about its perspective.
 The third sentence will link both the above sentence with an overall analysis.
 This approach makes the body more engaging and allows you to move smoothly.